nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 ```

-## Create homepage and configure it
+## Create site and configure it

-With all the tools setup this should be fast and easy.
+With all the tools ready, creating and configuring your site will be easy.
 Still within the folder you created in the last section, let’s create an empty Hugo website (_with no theme_).

 ```bash
 hugo new site --force .
 ```

-Once the scaffolding finishes try the command below to run your page.
-Open a browser on **https://localhost:1313** to see your site…
+Once the scaffolding finishes, try the command below to run your page.
+Open a browser on _[https://localhost:1313](https://localhost:1313)_ to see your site…

 ```bash
 hugo server
 ```

- Ups… Page not found - right?
+ Ups… Page not found – right?
-This is expected, even though you created a website Hugo doesn’t give any default experience - aka no content.
+This was expected, even though you created a website, Hugo doesn’t give any default experience – aka your site doesn’t have any page to show.

-Next step let’s install Blowfish using `git submodules` which will make it easier to manage and upgrade to new versions in the future.
+Next step, let's install Blowfish using `git submodules` which will make it easier to manage and upgrade to new versions in the future.

 ```bash
 git submodule add -b main https://github.com/nunocoracao/blowfish.git themes/blowfish
 ```